Senda Berenson Abbott: Modifying the rules

 Berenson was pleased with the reception to the game but felt some changes were needed.
 She thought the game had a "tendency to roughness", so she sat down with her class to discuss how to modify the rules.
 She divided the court into three regions and prohibited players from leaving their assigned region.
 Players could not dribble more than three times, hold the ball for more than three seconds, or snatch the ball from an opponent.

 The Division of Girls' and Women's Sports of the American Association for Health, Physical Education and Recreation felt the need for a written set of rules specifically applicable to the women's game and asked Berenson to undertake a publication outlining the rules.
-Berenson formalized her rules into a set of official rules – Line Basketball or Basket Ball for Women, often referred to as Basket Ball for Women.
-In 1901, the Spalding Library published the rules with Berenson as editor and would continue to publish them for eighteen years.
+Berenson formalized her rules into a set of official rules – Line Basketball or Basket Ball for Women, often referred to as simply "Basket Ball for Women."
+In 1901, the Spalding Library published the rules with Berenson as editor, and would continue to publish them for eighteen years.
 Berenson organized the United States Basket Ball Committee in 1905, where she served as chairman until 1917.
 The rules would remain in use with only minor modification until the 1960s.